BushraAbdullahi/sentimentChecker/README.md

-# UK Cabinet Ministers Sentiment Score App
+# UK Cabinet Ministers Sentiment Score App: https://sentimentchecker.onrender.com/

 This project is a web application that displays information about UK Cabinet Ministers.
 The front-end is built using React and the back-end is built using Flask.
 The app displays multiple cards that show the name, image, and Twitter sentiment score of each UK Cabinet Minister.
 The information is automatically updated as new sentiment scores become available.